longdt219/speechtranslation/README.md

 ### Others
 There are several useful debugging/outputting options for example
--display: to shows the alignment matrix in `tikz` format which can be imported to `(la)tex`
+- display: to shows the alignment matrix in `tikz` format which can be imported to `(la)tex`
--verbose: output intermediate alignment/translation.
+- verbose: output intermediate alignment/translation.